Contents

 Campanile- Leaning Tower Of Pisa

-Paintings and Mosaics in Pisa Cathedral
+Paintings and mosaics inside Pisa Cathedral

 The Apse Mosaic

-As mentioned earlier, this is one of the most impressive works in the cathedral.
+This is one of the most impressive works in the cathedral.
 It features Christ enthroned between St John and Mary, with other figures surrounding them.
 The mosaic dates back to before 1595 and is believed to be the last work of Cimabue.

 The Triumphal Arch Fresco